slamice/wri/Other stories/Commuter.md

 The doors pried themselves open again then moved on.
 Samir sat there and wondered when he'd feel like getting up.
 If he had to cut up any more lettuce, fetch any more white tube socks with gray heels then he could at least stay one more moment on the train.

 The announcer sang the last stop's "Wakefield-241 street" and the doors yawned open.
 People slowly got up and began piling out.
 A few shifties only shifted, staying on looking indifferent.
 An unusually happening Spanish family, fashionable and popular among their peers, chatted each other to their seats.
-An older African lady with a huge straw hat simply shuffled like cards to a corner.
+An older African American lady with a huge straw hat simply shuffled like cards to a corner.

 Samir's eyes swung past beam after beam in the dark corridor the train borrowed itself in.
 He stayed dreamily in his seat, waiting for the train's turn to back track.